The Los Angeles Times, September 14, 1924, p.J9:

 Rwanda News

-In 1959, three years before independence from Belgium, the majority ethnic group, the Hutus, overthrew the ruling Tutsi king.
-Over the next several years, thousands of Tutsis were killed, and some 150,000 driven into exile in neighboring countries.
+Newly mobilized political parties and simmering resentment of minority rule exploded in 1959, three years before independence from Belgium, when Hutus overthrew the Tutsi king.
+Thousands of Tutsis were killed over the next several years, and some 150,000 were driven into exile in neighboring countries.

 CIA World Factbook: Rwanda